Addressing the gas kinetics Boltzmann equation with branching-path statistics: Full example: the harmonic trap

-The physical case under consideration here is nevertheless very particular, because it belongs to the kernel of the collision operator -- \emph{ie} collisions have no influence --, although it is not the barometric equilibrium.
-This possibility \SupprANDY{is}\ANDY{has been} known since the works of Boltzmann himself \cite{Boltzmann1909}, and has been revisited recently in the field of cold atom\SupprANDY{s} gas manipulation \cite{Guery-Odelin2014}.
+The physical case under consideration here is nevertheless very particular, because it belongs to the kernel of the collision operator (i.e., collisions have no influence), although it is not the barometric equilibrium.
+This possibility was known by Boltzmann himself \cite{Boltzmann1909}, and has been revisited recently in the field of cold atom gas manipulation \cite{Guery-Odelin2014}.

-We cho\SupprANDY{o}se our precise test case in the collision operator kernel, built as simply as possible: \begin{itemize} \item The molecules are subjected to a constant and purely harmonic force calling them back to the origin.
-This force subjects the particles to an acceleration:
+Following the details listed in \cite{Guery-Odelin2014}, we built our test case in the collision operator kernel as simply as possible: \begin{itemize} \item The molecules are subjected to a stationary and purely elastic force pulling them back to the origin, called a trap.
+This force yields the acceleration

-where $\rr$ is the position. \item The gas has no global kinetic moment around the origin. \end{itemize} Knowing this, the equilibrium distributions constitute a set parametrized by two quantities, like the total amount of matter $n$ and the thermal RMS speed \SupprANDY{of}\ANDY{on} each axis $\cqm$.
-In this case of elastic confinement, the collision operator kernel extends to breathing modes oscillating at twice the trap frequency, with two additional parameters, such as $\Delta\cqm\!^2$ the amplitude of the thermal energy oscillations and $\phaz$ a phase at the origin of time.
-In these breathing modes, the distribution of molecules is always and everywhere Maxwellian, with density, peculiar speed, and thermal energy:
+where $\rr$ is the position and $\raid$ a constant angular frequency. \item The gas has null global kinetic moment around the origin. \end{itemize} In these conditions, the equilibrium distributions constitute a set parametrized by two quantities, the total amount of matter $n$ and the thermal RMS speed on each axis $\cqm$.
+In this case of elastic confinement, the collision operator kernel contains not only the equilibrium distributions; it extends to breathing modes oscillating at twice the trap frequency, with two additional parameters, such as the amplitude of the thermal energy oscillations $\Delta\cqm\!^2$ and a phase at the origin of time $\phaz$.
+In these breathing modes, the distribution of molecules is always and everywhere Maxwellian, with density, peculiar speed, and thermal energy